davedoesdev/fold/README.md

 # Usage

 You need to create a Weave network (`weave launch`) before running Fold.
 Please see the [Weave documentation](https://github.com/zettio/weave) for details.
+Fold doesn't support Weave automatic address allocation so you're best off using [mixed automatic and manual allocation](http://docs.weave.works/weave/latest_release/ipam.html#manual).

 Once you've done this, use the `fold` command to run virtual machines on the network: